How to retain employees in a tight job market

 It’s getting harder for entrepreneurs to find skilled employees in many parts of the country as workforce growth slows.
 What’s more, hiring employees and getting them up to speed in their new job is expensive,

 That’s why it’s more important than ever to hold on to the workers you have.
-Michelle Feder, a BDC Business Advisor and HR expert, outlines five strategies you can follow to retain staff.
+Michelle Feder, Director, Financial and People Strategies, Advisory Services at BDC, outlines five strategies you can follow to retain staff.

 The first step is to hire people who are likely to stay with you.
 To do so, you need to attract suitable candidates by presenting them with a clear, compelling employer value proposition.
 In job postings and on your website, explain what your company stands for and the kind of work environment you offer.
 Then, use a rigorous, structured selection process to identify candidates who will thrive in your workplace, hopefully for years to come.